 About The Literacy Center

+The Literacy Center helps people learn English, get better jobs, and become more engaged members of our community.
+We are the only organization in the greater Attleboro area that does this work.
 In addition, The Literacy Center leverages nearly 10,000 volunteer hours each year, with more than 120 trained volunteers providing 1-on-1 tutoring to hundreds of students on a myriad of subjects.
 All services are provided at either low or no cost to our students, and no one is ever turned away due to an inability to pay for classes.
 The Literacy Center is a 501c3 nonprofit organization governed by a volunteer Board of Directors, and is supported entirely by donations and grants.

 “Here at The Literacy Center, we believe that by providing high quality, individualized adult education opportunities we can empower individuals to make positive changes in their lives and, in turn, build a community where everyone can thrive.
 I hope you will join us in our mission.”

 Amanda Blount, Executive Director